Anglo – Nile International Legal Services Ltd

 1. Dispute Settlement Office (conciliation): the case opens with a formal attempt at reconciliation.
 If no agreement is reached, a report enables filing before the Family Court.

-2. Filing & service: the petition pleads desertion as harm and annexes exhibits.
-Proper service—especially abroad—is often the main driver of timing.
+2. Filing and service: the petition pleads desertion as harm and annexes exhibits.
+Proper service — especially abroad — is often the main driver of timing.

-3. Hearings & proof: the court may hear witnesses and weigh documents.
-Interim maintenance/child measures can proceed in parallel.
+3. Hearings and proof: the court may hear witnesses and weigh documents.
+Interim maintenance or child measures can proceed in parallel.

 4. Judgment: where desertion is proven and reconciliation unrealistic, the court issues a judicial divorce.
 Timeframes are measured in months and vary by service, calendar, and complexity.

-5. Post-judgment steps: obtain certified copies, translations, and (if needed) arrange recognition/registration abroad.
+5. Post-judgment steps: obtain certified copies, translations, and, if needed, arrange recognition or registration abroad.

 Divorce on grounds of desertion does not diminish children’s rights.
 The court may order child maintenance, schooling and medical costs, and regulate custody and visitation based on the child’s best interests.
-Housing is addressed according to circumstances and stability needs, with international schooling/travel considerations flagged early.
+Housing is addressed according to circumstances and stability needs, with international schooling or travel considerations flagged early.

 Financial consequences

-Outcomes depend on the contract, applicable rites, and proven facts.
-The court may consider the mahr (prompt/deferred), outstanding maintenance, and other lawful claims supported by documentation.
-Keep receipts, contracts, and bank records organised—these frequently determine what can be ordered.
+Outcomes depend on the marriage contract, applicable rites, and proven facts.
+The court may consider the mahr (prompt and deferred), outstanding maintenance, and other lawful claims supported by documentation.
+Receipts, contracts and bank records frequently determine what can realistically be ordered.

 Documents checklist for foreign clients

-• Passports/IDs and proof of residence/domicile where relevant.
+• Passports or IDs and proof of residence or domicile where relevant.

-• Evidence of desertion: residency/travel records, maintenance arrears, witness details, messages.
+• Evidence of desertion: residency and travel records, maintenance arrears, witness details and messages.

-• Financial records: rent, utilities, school fees, bank statements.
+• Financial records: rent, utilities, school fees and bank statements.

 • A power of attorney if counsel in Egypt will act on your behalf.